rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 ### 3.1.
 MediaInfo for current app

-Apps need a way to query the media info for media currently being played by the app.
+Apps need a way to query the media info for media currently being played
+by the app.

 #### 3.1.1.
 Dynamic Range

-The `MediaInfo` module **MUST** have a `dynamicRangeProfile` API that returns the dynamic range profile, e.g., SDR, HDR, HDR10, etc., of the media currently playing.
+The `MediaInfo` module **MUST** have a `dynamicRangeProfile` API that returns the dynamic range profile, e.g., HDR, HDR10, etc., of the media currently playing.
 This API **MUST** return one of the following
 values: